-The Safeguarding Team Approach to safeguarding children
+The Welfare Team’s Approach to safeguarding children

 This is the best practice to managing safeguarding at school level.
 Practically, there is always cover for absence and a number of professionals trained to know what to do if there were concerns about the safety or wellbeing of a child.
 It also encourages a culture of working collaboratively and making decisions together, with the child at the heart of the team’s practice.